If you are a short-fused reader or have no time

 The SAP S/4HANA 1709 fully-activated appliance in a few bullets and 60 seconds:

-- The appliance contains an SAP S/4HANA 1709 system with pre-configured SAP Best Practices and demo scenarios.
+- The appliance is a pre-packaged software bundle that contains an SAP S/4HANA 1709 system with pre-configured SAP Best Practices and demo scenarios.
 It is the successor of the SAP S/4HANA 1610 fully-activated appliance, however, it has been set up as a new installation.

-- It can be rapidly brought up as your personal instance with administrative rights either hosted (in ~ 2 hours) or on-premise (in ~ 2 days).
-Typical use cases are sandboxing, proof-of-concept, scoping, etc.,
+- It can be rapidly brought up as your personal instance with administrative rights either hosted (takes ~ 2 hours) or on your own on-premise hardware (takes ~ 2 days).
+Typical use cases are sandboxing, proof-of-concept, and scoping/fit-gap analysis.

 - You can create your personal instance using the SAP Cloud Appliance Library > Create Instance.
 This requires an account for SAP CAL (free sign-up) and a valid account at a supported hosting provider (video tutorials can be found here).

 The homepage of the SAP S/HANA 30-day trial also points to the SAPS/4HANA 1709 fully-activated appliance, including a demo guide with proposed sample scenarios.